|

 We

-with the September 2001 issue you hold in your hands, CCT is
+Beginning with the September 2001 issue you hold in your hands,

-now being published six times a year.
-Your alumni magazine itself
+CCT is now being published six times a year.
+Your alumni

-isn't changing, only the frequency with which it will be appearing
+magazine itself isn't changing, only the frequency with which it

 It's

-publication schedule, but it is long overdue.
-Every other college
+irregular publication schedule, but it is long overdue.
+Every other

-in the Ivy League has an alumni magazine that is published at least
+college in the Ivy League has an alumni magazine that is published

-six times a year.
-CCT, which only three years ago achieved
+at least six times a year.
+CCT, which only three years ago

-a quarterly publication schedule after decades of coming out two
+achieved a quarterly publication schedule after decades of coming

-or three times a year, can now stand alongside its peers in frequency
+out two or three times a year, can now stand alongside its peers in

 This